-We provide hot meals in 25 per cent our primary schools.
-A school meal costs £2.30.
+We provide hot meals in 21 percent of our primary schools.
+A school meal costs £2.35.

-We currently provide a service for one secondary school in Oxfordshire.
+We currently do not provide a service for secondary schools in Oxfordshire.
 See your school's website for details of meal provision.

 If your school does not offer hot meals, see the NHS pages on school lunches and nutrition for healthy packed lunch ideas.